avirgos/thehive-cortex-programs/secdetection/README.md

 ### Execution mode

-The script should be configured to run automatically at regular intervals to fetch and process new alerts.
+The Python script should be configured to run automatically at regular intervals to fetch and process new alerts.

 Run the script **every minute** using a cron job :